 Here

-We have exclusive 5-year sub-publishing in the following 22 territories:
+We have exclusive sub-publishing in 30 foreign territories induding:

 Australia, New Zealand, Japan, Greece, South Korea, Germany, The